-- Dialing 911 on any telephone at any location. - Dialing 911 from the telephone located in the elevator on the main campus pick up the receiver and the call will be made instantly. - Go to any office or classroom to ask a faculty, staff or administrator for assistance. - Contact a member of College Administration, the Safety Committee or BIT. - Access the College website to complete a Crime/Incident Report form. http://www.wmcc.edu/student-services/campus-safety/campus-incident-report-form.
+- Dialing 911 on any telephone at any location. - The telephone located in the elevator on the main campus will is connected to the Berlin Police Department pick up the receiver and the call will be made instantly. - Go to any office or classroom to ask a faculty, staff or administrator for assistance. - Contact a WMCC Security Officer, a member of College Administration, the Safety Committee or BIT. - Access the College website to complete a Crime/Incident Report form.